-3.6.4.1 Uniformity and Calibration
+PAT Uniform Phantom Analysis 3.6.4.1 3.6.4.1 Uniformity and Calibration

 Verification of scanner normalization with a uniform phantom is a minimum requirement for all scanners used in clinical trials including those that only have qualitative endpoints.

+In addition to head motion, variation in the uniformity of the PET scanner can have one of the greatest adverse effects upon longitudinal amyloid measurement variability.
 A Hoffman or equivalent phantom may be used in place of a uniform phantom to verify scanner normalization via in-plane and axial comparisons to an analytical gold standard for that phantom over the complete field of view to be used by the amyloid measurement.
 For trials with quantitative PET measurements, this assessment should also include a comparison against a radionuclide calibrator to ensure quantitative accuracy; that is, a comparison of the absolute activity measured versus the measured amount injected should be performed.
+An essential requirement for extracting quantitative data from images is that there be known calibration accuracy and precision and/or cross calibration of the PET system against the (locally) used radionuclide calibrator (within 10%).
+The QC procedures should utilize the same acquisition/reconstruction protocol, software and settings that are used for the subject scans.

 This comparison is particularly important after software or hardware upgrades.
 If the trial requires absolute quantification in baseline images or absolute changes in longitudinal studies, it should be considered to include an image quality and/or contrast recovery QC assessment as part of the routine QC procedures and/or scanner validation process.
 Clinical trials using only relative changes in longitudinal studies may not require contrast recovery assessments provided there is appropriate consideration for the minimum size of target lesions based on the partial volume effect.